Can Macular Degeneration Be Cured?

-Macular Degeneration (MD) is a condition that affects millions across the globe, impacting vision and making even routine tasks feel challenging.
+Macular Degeneration is a condition that affects millions across the globe, impacting vision and making even routine tasks feel challenging.

 Table of Contents

+Although a cure for AMD hasn’t been found yet, several effective treatments, particularly for wet AMD, have emerged.
 These treatments aim to manage symptoms, slow disease progression, and, in some cases, restore limited vision.
 Here’s a closer look at the most common treatment options:

 Anti-VEGF Injections